h-fares/sw-eng-cheat-sheet/README.md

 The site should load in 3 seconds when the number of simultaneous users are > 10000

 ***
-## User cases and User case diagramm
+## Use cases and Use case diagramm
 ### User case diagramm
-The user case diagramm is a high level methode to describe an idea of a System in a simple way that can be understood from all users.
+The use case diagramm is a high level methode to describe an idea of a System in a simple way that can be understood from all users.

-The User case diagramm contains:
+The Use case diagramm contains:
 * System: could be Wep application, software component or Business process.
 * Actor: could be any user that has access to this system like admin, user, another system, organisation or an external device.
-* User case: is a description of a function that will be done from an actor (e.g. actor make login to the system, login will be an user case)
+* Use case: is a description of a function that will be done from an actor (e.g. actor make login to the system, login will be an use case)
-* Relationship: is a way to descripe how all actors and user case connect with each other.
+* Relationship: is a way to descripe how all actors and use case connect with each other.
   * Type of the relationships:
     * Association: is a base relationship between two sides.
     * Include: an Included use case (B) is inside a base use case (A).
 (B) has to be done that let (A) to be done. to connect between (A) (B) we drow (A)---->(B)